Simple and fabulously cheesy vegan cheese sauce. Ideal for lasagnas, pastas, vegan mac and cheese or anywhere you would usually use a cheese sauce.

 Making a vegan cheese sauce really couldn’t be easier.

-And then with just a few added extras, it magically turns into cheese sauce!
+You start off with a basic vegan white sauce – also called bechamel sauce and then with just a few added extras, it magically turns into cheese sauce!

 There are just 3 basic ingredients – oil, flour and plant-based milk (I used soy milk) to make your basic white sauce.

 To that you add some salt, black pepper, dijon mustard, great for adding a cheesy flavor don’t even ask me why but really it works, and some nutritional yeast.

 And that might be as far as you need to go to get your perfect cheese sauce flavor!
 If you want to intensify the flavors a bit more, you can add in some optional onion powder and garlic powder too.

 How to serve vegan cheese sauce